takkub/react_ant/README.md

 - `npm run lint` – run ESLint on the project.

 ## License
+For open source projects, say how it is licensed.

 This project is provided as‑is for demonstration purposes.